You Can Count on Me: Casting

+Filming

+Principal photography of You Can Count on Me lasted 28 days, with six-day work weeks.
+Lonergan recalled being "miserable" and "a nervous wreck" on the set, though he said: "Nobody on set was difficult though, the cast and crew were wonderful."

 The story takes place in the Catskill region of south east New York state, in the fictionalized communities of Scottsville and Auburn.
 While there is an actual Scottsville and Auburn, New York, they are over 200 miles away, in the north west Great Lakes and Finger Lakes regions of the state, respectively.
 The film was primarily shot in and around Margaretville, New York, a village on the border of Catskill Park, in June 1999.

-While the bank exteriors were filmed at Margaretville's NBT bank, the interiors were filmed in an unrelated bank closer to New York City, since NBT considered interior filming a security risk.
+While the bank exteriors were filmed at Margaretville's NBT Bank, the interiors were filmed in an unrelated bank closer to New York City, since NBT considered interior filming a security risk.
 The scenes where Rudy Jr. walks home in the rain were filmed with the assistance of the Margaretville Fire Department, which used their trucks and hoses to create the rain.

 Some outdoor scenes, most notably the fishing trip, were filmed in Phoenicia, New York.
 The Margaretville cemetery could not be seen from the road, so those scenes were shot at a cemetery 4 miles outside the village, on Route 30.

+Soundtrack

+Release

+You Can Count on Me premiered at the Sundance Film Festival on January 21, 2000, where it competed for the Grand Jury Prize and tied with Girlfight (2000).

+Paramount Classics gave the film a limited theatrical release in the United States beginning November 10, 2000, with the release expanding later that month over the Thanksgiving weekend.
+Its release eventually expanded to 150 theaters nationwide on December 22, 2000.